sunpyopark/Docker_Jenkins_Pipeline/README.md

 ---

 ## Part IV: Setting up CD build on Jenkins with Dockerfile
-Once our CI build is successful, create another build on Jenkins which will listen to the CI build which we named `Docker_Pipeline_Integration_Test` and automatically build a Docker image if it successfully passed the tests and merged the code to the master branch.
+Once our CI build is successful, create another build on Jenkins which will listen to the CI build which we named `Docker_Pipeline_Integration_Test` and automatically build a Docker image if it successfully passed the tests and merges the code to the master branch.
 1. Make sure `docker pipeline plugin` is installed
 2. Create a [Dockerhub](https://hub.docker.com/) account
 3. Once logged in, click on `Create` -> `Create Repository` -> Type in a name for your Docker repository e.g `naistangz/docker_automation`